Documentation Index

 The recommended maximum TCP window targets a single flow of about 3 Gbit/s over a 300 ms round-trip-time path.
 That bandwidth-delay product is about 108 MB, which is rounded up to 128 MiB and then doubled to account for the effect of net.ipv4.tcp_adv_win_scale=1.

 Larger TCP buffers can increase memory consumption under heavy connection fan-out.
-Review this carefully on smaller VMs or on hosts with many simultaneous high-throughput flows.
+Verify available memory before applying this tuning on smaller VMs or on hosts with many simultaneous high-throughput flows.

 Make sure that: